• Skip to primary navigation

 Some cilantro, a green chili pepper, and two cloves of garlic are placed on a dark grey background.
 These are for making a spicy filling for bullet naan.

-Chili peppers: Use red or green and as spicy as you can handle!
-Jalapenos will work well too.
+Chili peppers– red or green, and as spicy as you can handle!
+Jalapeños work well too.

 Red pepper flakes, nigella seeds and some fresh cilantro placed on a dark grey backdrop.
 A bowl of ghee is also placed next to the other ingredients.

-Nigella seeds, also known as kalonji and more commonly as black onion seeds add a deep oniony flavor to these naans.
+Nigella seeds, also known as kalonji or black onion seeds, add a deep, oniony flavor.

 Also, see the video below.